Saw Mill Near Me: Where to Find the Best Lumber

 #1: Board Feet and Other Measurements

-First, we highly suggest finding out how much wood you’ll need.
+First, I highly suggest finding out how much wood you’ll need.
 Whether you decide to go to a sawmill or a store, you have to know the exact board feet measurement of the wood piece you’re looking for.

 lumber sorted according to species